Aveygo/FastDINO/README.md

 # FastDINO

 # TLDR
-This is a fun experimental method which produces a self-supervised model that trains far faster than conventional methods.
+This is a fun experimental project to hopefully produce a self-supervised model that trains faster that DINO.

 # Self-Supervised Embeddings Overview